 Safe Clear Effective

-The welfare of horses always comes in joint first with the safety of riders In combining these two aspects, children and adults learn how to train horses in a more effective and ethical way.
+The welfare of horses always comes in joint first with the safety of riders.
+In combining these two aspects, children and adults learn how to train horses in a more effective and ethical way.
 When we can give clear and consistent signals to our horse or pony, their world becomes more predictable.
 When their world is predictable they are calmer - calm horses and ponies are safe horses and ponies.

 The core principles of Equitation Science are broken down for children and adults to easily understand and apply.
-As ponies and horses can inadvertently learn solutions to their own problems, ES comes with a toolkit that gives riders the solution to re-training undesirable habits.
+As ponies and horses can inadvertently learn solutions to their own problems, ES comes with a toolkit that gives riders the solution to re-train undesirable habits.

 Teaching children and adults to ride horses by a qualified teacher ensures lessons are enjoyable, calm and above all, safe.